microsoft/hlsl-specs/proposals/0022-validating-resource-container-elements.md

 ## Introduction

 There's a specific closed set of types that are valid as element types for an HLSL resource, which includes int/uint of sizes 16/32/64, half, float, and double.
+Structs that contain fields of these primitive types (where all fields in the struct have the same type) are also allowed as resouce element types.
+Structs that have structs as fields or arrays of structs as fields are also allowed, as long as everything can fit in 4 32-bit quantities.
-Arrays of these types are not valid.
+Arrays of these types are not valid as resource element types.
+Additionally, resource types are not allowed as resource element types, even if the underlyinh resource type has a valid primitive element type.
 If someone writes `RWBuffer<MyCustomType>` we should reject it and give the user a nice diagnostic.

 ## Motivation